 - The Buried Village of Wairoa – a pretty cool indoor-outdoor museum about the Village of Te Wairoa, that ended up buried when Mount Tarawera erupted.

-- Te Puia – a thermal village, a beautiful one, with the Pohutu Geyser.
+- Te Puia – a thermal village, a beautiful one, with the Pohutu Geyser and a lot of Maori culture!

 - Sulphur Point – a free walkway passing through many smelly and bubbling pools – from mud pools to colorful hot water pools.